NER is a challenging process to accomplish. Therefore, the required guidelines and precautions should be taken to achieve a successful NER.

 - Your position title(s), including the start and end dates for each position.

 - A succinct description of your role and responsibilities in each position, including your most notable accomplishments in that position.

 Continuing Professional Development (CPD)

-A CPD must cover 150 hours showing all the activities of the previous three years, which needs to include all his/her workshops, seminars, meetings, online courses, etc. Some applicants may be able to show that they have completed up to 150 hours of CPD in the previous three years, others will be able to demonstrate only having undertaken a lesser amount, which as a minimum should be 50 hours of CPD in the twelve months before lodging your application for the NER.
+A CPD must cover 150 hours showing all the activities of the previous three years, including all his/her workshops, seminars, meetings, online courses, etc. Some applicants may be able to show that they have completed up to 150 hours of CPD in the previous three years, while others will be able to demonstrate only having undertaken a lesser amount, which, as a minimum, should be 50 hours of CPD in the twelve months before lodging your application for the NER.

 Your application must also include the names and contact information of two referees who can verify your recent work experience.
 They’ll need to be:

 - Chartered members of EA (preferable), registered on the NER, or engineers with at least five years of postgraduate engineering experience.

 - An engineer with whom you have recently had a professional relationship.

 - An engineer who is familiar with your work and the experiences you’re using to support your self-assessment.

 - The same engineering practice area in which you seek registration.